gihanjayatilaka/mypc/README.md

 # mypc

-The config files and scripts for my personal computer
+The config files and scripts for my personal computer.
+Tested on Ubuntu.
+Should be portable for most linux distributions!